aalto-speech/wdecoder/README.md

 ## Wdecoder

 This project contains different dynamic token-passing decoders to be used with AaltoASR acoustic models.
 The acoustic model states are read from a .ph file definition and acoustic probabilities from .lna files.
-Duration models (.dur) can be used optionally.
+Duration models (.dur) can be used optionally and are recommended.
 The project was initially intended for evaluating subword n-grams using a constrained vocabulary.
 It was also found out that word n-grams work reasonably well especially if used with class n-gram models.

 This code is mostly (c) Matti Varjokallio with the exception of the code that is from the AaltoASR package: Acoustics, Hmm, NowayHmmReader, LnaReaderCircular, str, conf.
 Aalto University internal research use is permitted.